You have just been invited to collaborate on a Teamwork.com site, so let's show you how to get set up!

 Projects: Each project is made up of all the components below it in the hierarchy: subtasks, tasks, task lists, and milestones.
 Your overall goal to complete the project by working through and completing each of these components, working from the lowest level of subtasks (if created) through to milestones.

-The Home area of your site gives you a high-level overview of what is happening across all of your projects.
+The My Work area of your site gives you a high-level overview of what is happening across all of your projects.

-You can navigate to different areas using the left navigation pane.
+You can navigate to different areas using the navigation pane at the top.
 These include:

 - My Work - View your